anhthi-ieig/curiculum-vitae/script.md

 ## CoFounder Venture Partners

 - Time: 05/2020 - 12/2020
+- Projects:
-- Project: Instacard - a bio link and business card online
+  .
+Instacard - a bio link and business card online
 - Tech stacks: ReactJS, Redux-Thunk, NodeJS, MongoDB, PWA, NGINX, Amazon Lightsail
 - Contribution
   .
 I'm the key developer who's responsible for setup codebase, delivery feature on both FE and BE.
 After 2.5 months, we finish the MVP version instead of 3 months